 Toyosu Market: What to Expect

-Toyosu Market opens its doors to the public 13 October and offers a much different experience than the old market at Tsukiji.
+Toyosu Market offers a much different experience than the old market at Tsukiji.
 While you can’t get so close to the action, you’ll get a birds-eye view of the market.

 The market consists of three main buildings: one for the tuna and seafood auction, one for the wholesale seafood and fish market, and one for the fruit and vegetables market and sale.
 The buildings are connected by a public access walkway and observation galleries one floor above the market level.

-To access Toyosu Market and the walkways just head to Shijo-mae station and everything is signposted from there.
+To access Toyosu Market and the walkways, head to Shijo-mae station; everything is signposted from there.

 As well as the tuna auction and markets, visitors can enjoy eating at around 40 restaurants, shopping for kitchen and cooking utensils, panoramic views of Tokyo, and multi-lingual information boards around the site.